 Ensuring equitable services to private school children.

-Title I Services for Children Enrolled in Private Schools 2011 (PPT)
+Title I Services for Children Enrolled in Private Schools 2013 (PDF; June 2013)

-Title I Services for Children Enrolled in Private Schools 2010 (PPT)
+Title I Services for Children Enrolled in Private Schools 2012 (PDF; June 2013)

 Provides information on federal equitable services and consultation requirements, as well as information on generating funds, reservation requirements, and student selection criteria.